jerrygoodboi/aurenlm/README.md

 *   **Flask-CORS:** Handling Cross-Origin Resource Sharing.
 *   **Werkzeug:** WSGI utility library for Python.

-### Other Backend Components (Exploratory/Alternative Implementations)

-This project also contains other backend implementations that may be under development or serve as alternatives:

-*   **Python (FastAPI):** An alternative Python web framework for building APIs, potentially using MongoDB and ChromaDB for data storage and vector embeddings, and integrating with `emergentintegrations` for LLM orchestration.
-*   **Node.js (Express):** A Node.js web application framework, potentially integrating with `@google/genai` and `pdf-parse`.

 ## Setup and Installation

 To get AurenLM up and running on your local machine, follow these steps: